-Mahmoud (Mac) Baki Fadlallah focuses his practice on the application of U.S. law to non-U.S. entities and operations, particularly with respect to global investigations and compliance with international sanctions, export controls and anticorruption laws.
-Mr. Fadlallah has been based in the UAE since 2012, where he counsels clients across a variety of sectors, including aerospace and defense, satellite, logistics and freight forwarding, communications and technology, financial/banking, energy, automotive, health care, industrial and chemical.
+Mahmoud (Mac) Baki Fadlallah is the partner in charge of Akin Gump’s Dubai office.
+He focuses his practice on the application of U.S. law to non-U.S. entities and operations, particularly with respect to global investigations and compliance with international sanctions, export controls and anticorruption laws.
+Mr. Fadlallah has been based in the United Arab Emirates (U.A.E.) since 2012, where he counsels clients across a variety of sectors, including aerospace and defense, satellite, logistics and freight forwarding, communications and technology, financial/banking, energy, automotive, health care, industrial and chemical.

 Practice & Background